gemhue/rainbowbot/README.md

 ## 🗑️ Purge 🗑️

+> [!WARNING]
+> If you are deleting a large number of messages from a large number of channels, expect these commands to take some time to complete.
+Sometimes, even a small number of messages from a small number of channels may take some time.
+These commands are very prone to being ratelimited by Discord.

 These commands allow you to easily mass-delete messages in a single channel or in multiple channels at once.

 ### 🗑️ Here
 > `/purge here`
 >
 > (Admin Only) Purge all unpinned messages in the current channel.

+### 🗑️ Self
+> `/purge self`
+>
+> Purge all of your own unpinned messages in a set list of up to 25 channels.

 ### 🗑️ Member
 > `/purge member <member>`